gvwilson/thirdbit/src/fiction/madica/index.md

 "She's for the fitting room, isn't she?" the guard beside Madica said gruffly.
 "Mr. Secretary's orders and all."

-"What---what's going to happen to her?"
+"What—what's going to happen to her?"

 The guard shook his head.
 "Best worry what's going to happen to you.
 Now come along, we're almost there."
 His shove was gentler this time.